 Area community service groups actively donate time and money to many good causes as they deliver Meals on Wheels, provide free assistive devices, beautify the town, provide community activities, provide grants to BHHS graduates, and beautify two parks; one of which sports a large pond and a recent donation of grills.

 Thanks to local businesses and volunteers, every year there are giant fireworks displays.
-If you attend the annual Fall Festival, you will enjoy music, a variety of foods, vendors, activities for the young, a huge car show with a burnout contest as a bonus, and one of the fireworks displays.
+If you attend the annual Fall Festival, you will enjoy music, a variety of foods, vendors, activities for the young, a huge car show with a burnout contest and, as a bonus, one of the two fireworks displays.
 Beginning in 2021, the festival hosted a carnival!

 There is something very special about this town that may harken back to the days of barn raising.
-Years ago in farming communities, if a neighbor needed a barn, neighbors would show up and help build it while others cooked and served up some great meals.
+Years ago in farming communities, if someone needed a barn, neighbors would show up and help build it while others cooked and served up some great meals.
 In today’s world, Bunker Hill is known for coming together to help others in need with their generous hearts.